 If you already have a practice but want to go deeper, Full Catastrophe Living is worth the commitment.
 It's long, but it's comprehensive.
 Radical Acceptance is the right choice if your practice has been helpful but you still find yourself being very hard on yourself — that's a different problem that needs a different kind of attention.

 If reading feels like another item on your to-do list, skip the books and try a coloring book first.
-Mindful coloring is a legitimate entry point into present-moment awareness, and the Bold & Easy or Disney Stitch options on this list are genuinely enjoyable.
+Mindful coloring is a legitimate entry point into present-moment awareness, and the Secret Garden and Enchanted Forest options on this list are genuinely enjoyable.
 Start there, and the reading will come naturally.

 Don't buy three mindfulness books at once.
 Pick one, read it slowly, and practice what it teaches before moving on.
 Mindfulness is about depth, not breadth — the best book is always the one you actually sit with.